 The International Society of Appraisers (ISA) rigorously trains and educates appraisers in theory, principles, procedures, ethics, and the law.
 ISA qualified appraisers receive this training and more to be able to assist their clients with appraising their personal property.

-All of our appraisers are qualified members of the ISA.
-It is the largest personal property appraisal association that represents the most experienced and tested independent appraisers in the United States and Canada, and its members include the most respected appraisers, curators, gallerists, liquidators, and auctioneers in the country.
+Director and Senior Appraiser Farhad Radfar is an Accredited Member of the ISA .
+The ISA is the largest personal property appraisal association that represents the most experienced and tested independent appraisers in the United States and Canada.
+Its members include the most respected appraisers, curators, gallerists, liquidators, and auctioneers in the country.
 We proudly include the ISA logo on our website as well as our reports and official documentation.

-The International Society of Appraisers require its members to become and stay educated on USPAP by attending courses throughout the year.
-The ISA also requires that their appraisers must consistently prepare USPAP compliant appraisals at any time.
-It provides a standard of professional conduct for all appraisers as well: real estate appraisers, personal property appraisers, and business valuators.
+The International Society of Appraisers requires its members to become and stay educated on USPAP by attending continuing education courses throughout the year.
+The ISA also requires that their appraisers must consistently prepare USPAP-compliant appraisals at any time.
+It provides a standard of professional conduct for all types of appraisers as well: real estate appraisers, personal property appraisers, and business valuators.
 Not all appraisers must comply with USPAP, but insurance companies and the judicial system only accept reports that are compliant with USPAP standards.
 Having USPAP qualifications demonstrates our commitment to providing our clients with the most up-to-date and relevant appraisal reports that can be used in a court of law or will be accepted by insurance companies.
 Not only is USPAP for appraisers, it can also be used by clients as a standard to gauge the quality of the appraisal they're receiving (for both written reports and verbally communicated reports).

 USPAP standards, conduct, and any updates or changes are set by the Appraisal Standards Board (ASB), which is an independent organization.
 The ASB also has no direct relationship with current working appraisers other than the fact that working appraisers must comply with USPAP standards.